aparecidovieira/language-translation-tensorflow-1.1.0/README.md

 # language-translation-tensorflow-1.1.0
-Language translation using GPU python
+Language translation using sequence to sequence encoder decoder on tensorflow-GPU, based on Recurrent Neural Network which translates from sequences.
+It is available in the Ipython notebook which runs on Tensorflow 1.1.0.x version and python 3.